 Phishing is when fraudsters send emails made to look like they come from a genuine financial company.
-The emails will ask for confirmation of your personal details and can look very authentic, often linking to convincing looking websites.
+Vishing and smishing are the phone and text equivalents.
+These scams will ask for confirmation of your personal details and can look and sound very authentic, often linking to convincing looking websites.

-If you ever receive an unexpected email like this, don’t click on any links or open attachments, and never enter your personal details.
-Contact the genuine company directly to query the email.
+If you ever receive an unexpected email, text or call like this, don’t click on any links or open attachments, and never enter give out your personal details.
+Contact the genuine company directly to query the email, text or call.
 Use a separate internet browser to search for their official website and customer support contact details.

 General good practice

 Never share your PIN, passwords or other confidential information